Zenif-NIght/OmniIsaacGymEnvs/terraform/README.md

 ## **Setup AWS (Good practices)**
-A good safety practice is never to use the Root account on AWS.
+A good safety practice is never to use the Root Account on AWS.
 Therefore, it is reccomended to create a user with admin permissions.<br/>
 There are several ways to create an user, the most convenient way is to make a user with SSO access.<br/>

 **Login to the Dashboard as Root user:**<br/>
+We gonna create an account which we will attach a User-Group from AWS SSO<br/>
-- Go to IAM
+- Go to IAM<br/>
-- Create a User Group
+- Create a User Group<br/>
-- Create a User
+- Create a User and attach to the Group<br/>
+- Then attach permission policy to the group<br/>

 Then go to **AWS IAM Identity Center-(AWS SSO):**<br/>
-- Create a User
+- Create a User<br/>
-- Create a Group
+- Create a Group<br/>
-- Add AWS account to the user in the group
+- Add AWS account to the Group<br/>
-- Create and Apply a Permission set
+- Create and Apply a Permission set<br/>
-- Go to Settings —> Authentication
+- Go to Settings —> Authentication<br/>
-- Create MFA ( Multi Factor Authentication )
+- Create MFA ( Multi Factor Authentication )<br/>

 Now we can log on the AWS access portal URL:<br/>
 Example: https://--subdomain name--.awsapps.com/start<br/>